confluentinc/ksql/docs/installation/server-config/config-reference.rst

     # Kafka cluster is unavailable.
     ksql.streams.producer.max.block.ms=9223372036854775807

-    # Set the replication factor for internal topics, the command topic, and
+    # For better fault tolerance and durability, set the replication factor for the KSQL
+    # Server's internal topics.
+Note: the value 3 requires at least 3 brokers in your Kafka cluster.
+    ksql.internal.topic.replicas=3

-    # output topics to be 3 for better fault tolerance and durability.
-Note:
+    # For better fault tolerance and durability, set the replication factor for
+    # the internal topics that Kafka Streams creates for some queries.
-    # the value 3 requires at least 3 brokers in your Kafka cluster.
+    # Note: the value 3 requires at least 3 brokers in your Kafka cluster.
     ksql.streams.replication.factor=3
-    ksql.sink.replicas=3

     # Set the storage directory for stateful operations like aggregations and
     # joins to be at a durable location.
 By default, they are stored in /tmp.